francescosilvano/ReCo2/README.md

 ## Authors

-This statistical study has been performed by [Francesco Silvano](https://github.com/francescosilvano) and [Giacomo Noghera](https://github.com/giacomonoghera).
+This statistical study was conducted by [Francesco Silvano](https://github.com/francescosilvano) and [Giacomo Noghera](https://github.com/giacomonoghera).
 The data and libraries used belong to their respective owners.

 ## License